JPMorgan close to picking two new directors - source

 Dieter Waizenegger, executive director of the CtW Investment Group, which had campaigned this year against the re-election of Cote and Futter, said he hopes that new board members have experience in bank regulation so that they can help repair the company's standing with the government and better guard against trading losses.

-The so-called London Whale trades cost the bank more than $6 billion (4 billion pounds) and have led to criminal charges against two of its former traders.
+The so-called London Whale trades cost the bank more than $6 billion and have led to criminal charges against two of its former traders.
 Cote and Futter, who came under investor fire for failing to prevent the losses, resigned in July.

 "The company got off on the wrong foot with regulators earlier this year, so someone who understands this would be helpful," said Waizenegger, whose group is a JPMorgan shareholder.